duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 # Glossary of terms
 _[Back to top](#contents)_

-- Tibble: the way tabular data is stored in R when using the tidyverse.
+- *Tibble*: the way tabular data is stored in R when using the tidyverse.
 We may also call it a data frame.
-- Geometry (geom): this describes the things that are actually drawn on the plot (like points or lines)
+- *Geometry (geom)*: this describes the things that are actually drawn on the plot (like points or lines)
-- Aesthetic: a visual property of the objects (geoms) drawn in your plot (like x position, y position, color, size, etc)
+- *Aesthetic*: a visual property of the objects (geoms) drawn in your plot (like x position, y position, color, size, etc)
-- Aesthetic mapping (aes): This is how we connect a visual property of the plot to a column of our data
+- *Aesthetic mapping (aes)*: This is how we connect a visual property of the plot to a column of our data
-- Comments: lines of text in our code after a `#` that are ignored (not evaluated) by R
-- Labels (labs): Text labels that make your plot clearer to understand.
+- *Labels (labs)*: Text labels that make your plot clearer to understand.
-- Facets: Dividing your data into non-overlapping groups and making a small plot for each subgroup
+- *Facets*: Dividing your data into non-overlapping groups and making a small plot for each subgroup
-- Layer: Each ggplot is made up of one or more layers.
+- *Layer*: Each ggplot is made up of one or more layers.
 Each layer contains one geometry and may also contain custom aesthetic mappings and private data
-- Theme: Allows you to change and customize the look of your plot.
+- *Theme*: Allows you to change and customize the look of your plot.
-- Factor: a way of storing data to let R know the values are discrete so they get special treatment